Scream (franchise)

-Scream is an American slasher franchise that includes six films (and a seventh in active development), a television series, merchandise, and games.
+Scream is an American slasher franchise that includes seven films, a television series, merchandise, and games.
 The first four films were directed by Wes Craven.
-The series was created by Kevin Williamson, who wrote the first two films and the fourth, and will return to write and direct the seventh film.
+The series was created by Kevin Williamson, who wrote the first two films and the fourth, and returned to direct and co-write the seventh film.
 Ehren Kruger wrote the third.
 The fifth and sixth installments were directed by Matt Bettinelli-Olpin and Tyler Gillett, with Guy Busick and James Vanderbilt serving as writers and Williamson returning as executive producer.
-Dimension Films produced the first four films.
-Spyglass Media Group took over the rights from the fifth film on with Paramount Pictures distributing.
+Busick and Vanderbilt also co-wrote the seventh entry.
+Dimension Films produced the first four films, while Dimension Television produced the television series.
+Spyglass Media Group took over the rights from the fifth film onwards, with Paramount Pictures distributing.
 The film series has grossed over at the global box office.

-Neve Campbell, Courteney Cox, David Arquette, and Roger L. Jackson (who voices the various Ghostface killers) starred in the first five films, and will return for the seventh.
-Cox and Jackson reprised their roles for the sixth and are the only cast members to feature in all films to date, with Cox also being the only actress to appear in six consecutive films of a horror franchise.
+Neve Campbell, Courteney Cox, David Arquette, and Roger L. Jackson (who voices the various Ghostface killers) starred in the first five films, and returned for the seventh.
+Cox and Jackson also reprised their roles for the sixth film and are the only cast members to feature in all seven films to date, with Cox also being the only actress to appear in seven consecutive films of a horror franchise.
 Hayden Panettiere stars in the fourth and sixth films, while Melissa Barrera, Jenna Ortega, Mason Gooding, and Jasmin Savoy Brown star in the fifth and sixth, with Gooding and Brown also reprising their roles in the seventh.
-Jamie Kennedy and Liev Schreiber feature in the first three films, Skeet Ulrich stars in the first and cameos in the fifth and sixth installments, Marley Shelton appears in the fourth and fifth, and Jack Quaid stars in the fifth and cameos in the sixth.
+Jamie Kennedy and Liev Schreiber feature in the first three films, and Marley Shelton appears in the fourth and fifth.
+Skeet Ulrich stars in the first and cameos in the fifth and sixth installments, Matthew Lillard stars in the first and features in the seventh, Laurie Metcalf stars in the second and cameos in the seventh, Scott Foley stars in the third and cameos in the seventh, and Jack Quaid stars in the fifth and cameos in the sixth.
 Additionally, Heather Matarazzo makes cameo appearances in the third and fifth films, as does Nancy O'Dell in the second, third and fourth.
 Having appeared in the iconic opening scene of the first film and on its poster, Drew Barrymore is strongly associated with the franchise.
 The series has also featured many notable actors making single-film appearances in supporting cast roles or as cameos.